 Faculty

 Anna Wasserman began her dance training at the age of 4 and started her theater education at just 6 years old.
 A proud MUSE alumni, she received extensive training in Ballet, Contemporary, Tap, Jazz, Lyrical, Hip-Hop, Modern, Musical Theater, Acro, Piano, and Voice.
 Anna has been a vital part of the MUSE community for many years—performing, choreographing, and mentoring dancers of all levels.
-She has choreographed for the MUSE competitive dance team and contributed to every recital both on stage and behind the scenes as a performer, counselor, and choreographer.
-As an award-winning choreographer, Anna has received numerous choreography awards and has earned national titles for her original work.
-Her choreography is known for its emotional depth and unique artistic voice.
+She is the Director of the MUSE competitive dance team.
+She is an award-winning choreographer and has earned numerous national titles for her original works.
+Some of Anna’s stage credits as a performer include Spring Awakening, Chicago, Rent, Into the Woods, and The Wizard of Oz.
+She has also trained with many renowned artists, and was selected as part of the senior group that traveled to Rome, Italy in 2019 to study dance on an international level.

 Ms. Anna is currently the Director of the MUSE Dance Company